-The adopted budget may only be changed by Board action.
+The adopted budget may only be changed through actions by the Governing Board.
 Staff may make budget change requests to the Governing Board at a regularly scheduled Board meeting.
 The Governing Board will then consider the requests based on staff's recommendations and approve or deny the requests by a majority vote.